November 15, 2009

 Online: Image a pond by which people fold paper sailing ships from their favorite newspapers.
 The paper ships (rated in terms of eighteenth-century warships and having from 100 to 12 cannons) are then launched to see which is superior.
 In this game, you choose and control one such ship and battle an adversary.
 The notes page describes the entire game and includes screen shots.
 The folded newspapers include the New York Times, Al Jazeera, and the Guardian.

-Download: The shareware version is available for download, and the registered version of the game includes 16 different ship types, including ones folded from the National Review, Newsday, and the Helsingin Sanomat.
+Download: The freeware version (called registered in the file) has the complete game, including 16 different ship types, including ones folded from the National Review, Newsday, and the Helsingin Sanomat.

 The Shell Game (classic)